Phil Spector: 1958–1961: The Teddy Bears and early production work

+1961–1965: Philles Records

 In late 1961, Spector formed a record company with Sill, who by this time had ended his business partnership with Hazlewood.
 Philles Records combined the first names of its two founders.
 Through Hill and Range Publishers, Spector found three groups he wanted to produce: the Ducanes, the Creations, and the Crystals.
 The first two signed with other companies, but Spector managed to secure the Crystals for his new label.
 Their first single, "There's No Other (Like My Baby)" was a success, hitting number 20.
 Their next release, "Uptown", made it to number 13.

 Spector continued to work freelance with other artists.
 In 1962, he produced "Second Hand Love" by Connie Francis, which reached number 7.
 Ahmet Ertegun of Atlantic paired Spector with future Broadway star Jean DuShon for "Talk to Me", the B-side of which was "Tired of Trying", written by DuShon.

-1962–1965: Bob B. Soxx & the Blue Jeans, the Ronettes, and the Righteous Brothers

 In 1962, Spector briefly took a job as an A&R producer for Liberty Records.
 It was while working at Liberty that he heard a song written by Gene Pitney, for whom he had produced a number 41 hit, "Every Breath I Take", a year earlier.
 "He's a Rebel" was due to be released on Liberty by Vikki Carr, but Spector rushed into Gold Star Studios and recorded a cover version using Darlene Love and the Blossoms on lead vocals.
 The record was released on Philles, attributed to the Crystals, and quickly rose to the top of the charts.

 The Ronettes, 1966.
 Spector married frontwoman Veronica Bennett (known as Ronnie, center) in 1968.

 By the time "He's a Rebel" went to number 1, Lester Sill was out of the company, and Spector had Philles all to himself.
 He created a new act, Bob B. Soxx & the Blue Jeans, featuring Darlene Love, Fanita James (a member of the Blossoms), and Bobby Sheen, a singer he had worked with at Liberty.
 The group had hits with "Zip-a-Dee-Doo-Dah" (number 8), "Why Do Lovers Break Each Other's Heart" (number 38), and "Not Too Young to Get Married" (number 63).
 Spector also released solo material by Darlene Love in 1963.
 In the same year, he released "Be My Baby" by the Ronettes, which went to number 2.